distributed-lab/blockchain-and-decentralized-systems-book/chapters/volume-1/en/4-technological-details-of-bitcoin-operation.md

 In Figure 4.71, you can see how the state of balances of each channel will change provided that the payment is made in this way (if Alice splits her coins and sends them separately).

-[Figure 4.71] - How the state of channel balances has changed after the payment has been transferred separately
 ![Figure 4.71 - How the state of channel balances has changed after the payment has been transferred separately](/resources/img/volume-1/4.8-payment-channels-and-lightning-network/4.71-end-state.png)